 We recommend buying a ticket with an audio guide to make the most of your time here.
 You can also include a tour of the terraces in your ticket, which gives you a spectacular view of Palma and beyond.

 The Royal Palace of La Almudaina

 Directly opposite the cathedral is the 14th-century Royal Palace of La Almudaina.
-This is the official residence of Spain’s Royal Family when they are visiting the island.
+This is the official residence of Spain’s Royal Family when they visit the island.
 Some areas of the palace are open to visitors, and the chapel, the parade ground, the baths, and the terraces are worth visiting.

 From here, we suggest you head towards the historic square Plaça Major.
 Use the time on the way to explore the atmospheric side streets, as Palma is a real shoppers’ paradise.
-If you are lucky, there will be an outdoor market and numerous cafes surrounding the square, an ideal place for coffee and a pastry.
+You will often find an outdoor market in the square, and one of the numerous cafes is an excellent place to stop for coffee and a bite to eat.
 Try the traditional Mallorcan ensaimada pastries.

 Finish the day by eating dinner at La Paloma.
 We love this rustic restaurant.
 They open at 5 pm if you want to eat early; otherwise, book a table in advance to avoid disappointment.
-Alternatively, very close by is the more formal restaurant Forn de Sant Joan; they have a great cocktail menu too.
+Alternatively, very close by is the more formal restaurant Forn de Sant Joan; they also have a great cocktail menu.

 Day 2 – Bellver Castle, Mercat de Santa Catalina & Joan Miró’s Workshops, followed by an afternoon at the beach